Training a New Mortgage Loan Officer Without Any Experience

 Training a New Mortgage Loan Officer Who Are Experienced Real Estate Agents

-Gustan Cho Associates has the Verified Preferred Realtor Partner Network (PRPN) program headed by Director of PRPN Ronda Butts.
-We will also discuss the complexity of training a new loan officer and the challenges they will face.
-Training a new loan officer who is a licensed producing real estate agent is streamlined and easy compared to training a
+Gustan Cho Associates administers the Verified Preferred Realtor Partner Network (PRPN) program, overseen by Director Ronda Butts.
+Alongside discussing the challenges inherent in training a new mortgage loan officer, we emphasize the unique complexities they face.
+Training a mortgage loan officer who is also a licensed real estate agent proves more efficient than training one who is not.

 Can You Hold a Loan Officer and a Real Estate License at The Same Time?